mitchell-lang/docs/README.md

 putting large files into Git.
 If you are doing data manipulation, we are interested in seeing what you are doing to the data files as well.

+Because the home directory on the machine may be reset if we have to release an update, please keep your git configuration local to the git repository in the `/work` directory.

 ## Getting Started

 Start with [Getting Started](getting-started.md) to make sure that you can